PSA Office Hour

 • Other (please describe)

-and be invited to write a short paragraph in which they describe in more detail what they would like to discuss with the professor.
-Up to 6 students will be selected to participate in the office hour, where the selection will be made to maximize thematic cohesion and promote resource redistribution.
 Office hours will last up to 90 minutes and participants must be current members of the PSA.
 This opportunity is primarily for graduate students, but postdocs are free to apply as well.
-There are links to join future sessions, as well as to request a professor at the bottom of this page.
+There are links to join future sessions, as well as to request / volunteer as a professor at the bottom of this page.

-Upcoming Office Hours - January 2024
+Upcoming Office Hours - 2024/2025

 Join Us!